Skip to content

 Key Findings

-• All models score near 0 on EM: No model can perfectly solve any single task, demonstrating the benchmark's extreme difficulty.
+• All models near 0 on EM: No model perfectly solved every task, indicating extreme benchmark difficulty.

-• The F1 gap between reasoning models (o3, R1) and general LLMs (GPT-4.1) is small, indicating that the bottleneck lies in information acquisition rather than reasoning itself.
+• Small F1 gap between reasoning models (o3, R1) and general LLMs (GPT-4.1), suggesting the bottleneck is information acquisition rather than reasoning itself.

-• Best-of-5 improves LLM-Judge to 25%, whereas Self-Consistency@5 reaches only 5%—agent outputs exhibit extremely high variance, occasionally correct but not reliably so.
+• Best-of-5 improves LLM-Judge to 25%, but Self-Consistency@5 remains at 5%—agent output variance is huge; they are occasionally correct but unstable.

-• Performance on Africa-related tasks drops significantly, exposing model weaknesses on under-represented data sources.
+• Performance on tasks related to Africa dropped significantly, exposing model weaknesses in under-represented data sources.

 Highlights & Insights

-• Reveals an important blind spot: Current "deep research" agents are far from practically capable at information synthesis; among 120 tasks, the best agent can reliably solve only 3.
+• Reveals a significant blind spot: Current "deep research" agents' information synthesis capabilities are far from practical; the best agent reliably solves only 3 out of 120 tasks.

-• Bottleneck diagnosis is valuable: By comparing agent performance with and without tools, the paper clearly identifies information acquisition—rather than reasoning—as the primary bottleneck.
+• Valuable bottleneck diagnosis: By comparing performance with and without tools, the study clearly identifies information acquisition (rather than reasoning) as the primary current bottleneck.

 Limitations & Future Work